akiomiyao/ped/README.md

 sudo apt install docker
 sudo apt install docker.io
 ```
-To get or update the container,
+- To get or update the container,
 ```
 sudo docker pull akiomiyao/ped
 ```
-To check running containers,
+- To check running containers,
 ```
 sudo docker stats
 ```
-To kill running container,
+- To kill running container,
 ```
 sudo docker kill Container_ID
 ```
-If you want to run the docker container without sudo or su,
+- If you want to run the docker container without sudo or su,
 ```
 sudo usermod -a -G docker your_username
 ```
 After the new login, docker commands can be execute with your account.

-- Currently, supporting reference genomes are
+## Supporting reference genomes
 ```
   Reference Name  Description
   Asagao1.2      Asagao (Ipomoea nil) Japanese morning glory